 Mid Range PCA

-Driving or attempting to drive a vehicle with a Prescribed Concentration of Alcohol (PCA) of between 0.080 – 0.149 constitutes the offence of mid-range drink driving.
+Mid range PCA is the offence of driving or attempting to drive a vehicle with a Prescribed Concentration of Alcohol (PCA) of between 0.080 – 0.149.

-Section 110(4) Road Transport Act 2013 creates the offence of drive with mid-range PCA and provides:
+Section 110(4) Road Transport Act 2013 creates the offence of drive with mid range PCA and states:

 A person must not, while there is present in the person’s breath or blood the middle range prescribed concentration of alcohol: